nicolecht/nicolecht/README.md

 ### Heeey!

-I'm Nicole and I have an accountancy and finance background.

-Currently, I'm reskilling to build a career path in Software Development!
+I'm Nicole and I'm reskilling to build a career path in Software Development!

 - 🔭 I’m currently working on 42 Core Programme and some personal front-end projects
 - 🌱 I’m currently learning C, HTML, CSS, & JS